mdgaus/nucleus42/README.md

    all the styling files are under /public/stylesheets/sass/
   ```
+   _app.scss:- this file imports all the scss file

    _common.scss:- styling common to all

    _claim-profile.scss:- stying for company/person edit claim profile

    _companies.scss:- styling for companies search page

-   _core.scss:- file used by library react-widget for calendar
+   _core.scss:- used by a library react-widget for calendar/date picker

-   _datepicker.scss:- used by library react-widget for calendar
+   _datepicker.scss:- used by a library react-widget for calendar/date picker

+   _icons.scss:- used by a library react-widget for calendar/date picker

+   _multiselect.scss:- used by a library react-widget for calendar/date picker

+   _normalize.scss:- used by a library react-widget for calendar/date picker

+   _popup.scss:- used by a library react-widget for calendar/date picker

+   _react-datepicker.scss:- used by a library react-widget for calendar/date picker

+   _react-widgets.scss:- used by a library react-widget for calendar/date picker

+   _footer-new.scss:- styling for footer

+   _funding-range.scss:- styling for funding range under Range filter

+   _homepage.scss:- styling for landing page and MainSearchBox

+   _nav2.scss:- styling for navbar

+   _profile.scss:- styling for profile edit form, common to Company nad Person

+   _searchbox.scss:- styling for mainsearchbox drop down

+   _topNavigation-searchbox.scss:- styling for navbar placed on top

+   _topSignupform:- styling for email notification subscription placed on above to the navbar

+   _year-founded:- styling for year of found used under Filter range filter

    ```

 ## The project removes unnecessary files